City of Daphne ushers in Christmas season & return to being together

 As folks walked up they were surrounded by the sounds of the season as the Daphne Elementary Principal's Choir helped get things started.

-"What was your favorite song? -- Rudolph," said Kensington Faulst, 9 years old, Daphne Elementary Choir.
+"What was your favorite song? -- Rudolph," said Kensington Faust, 9 years old, Daphne Elementary Choir.

 "They did such a great job!!!
 I love that they learned the song in sign language.
-That was awesome," said Jennifer Faulst, Kensington's mom.
+That was awesome," said Jennifer Faust, Kensington's mom.

 Lee: "I think you are probably - the most festive mayor on the Gulf Coast.
 (Laughs).
 Mayor LeJeune: Well, last year was holly berries -- matching my wife.
 This year it is snow flakes (matching blazer and tie).
 So look -- everybody has got to come out next year to see what the outfit is going to be."